East Fork State Fish Hatchery

 Both inside and outside raceways are used to rear fish from the fry stage to fingerling or larger sizes.
 Equipped with automatic feeders, the inside raceways afford a controlled environment for up to 70,000 muskellunge.
-Each spring, the outside raceways hold approximately 35,000 channel catfish fingerlings while they await pond space for grow out.
+Each winter through early spring, the outside raceways hold approximately 5,000 rainbow trout fingerlings for southern Indiana spring trout stockings.

 The three 2-acre, sixteen 1-acre, two ¾-acre, and seven ½-acre ponds can be used to rear all fish species to stocking size.
 Walleye, striped bass and their respective hybrids arrive as newly hatched fry and spend 30 to 35 days in the ponds.
 They are stocked out at approximately 1.5 to 2-inches fingerlings.
 Channel catfish arrive as fingerlings and are raised in the ponds for 4 to 5 months, being stocked out in the 8 to 10-inch size range.
 Largemouth bass arrive as 2-inch fingerlings and are reared to 4-inch fish over a 5 month period.
 Muskie arrive as eggs and are reared for 7 months indoors as they progress through the fry and fingerling stages.
 In early fall they are stocked into the outdoor rearing ponds in the 7 to 8-inch range, for their 30-day forage finishing process.
 After the forage finishing, the muskie are usually stocked out in the 9 to 10-inch range.